 The country surprises and delights visitors with a charming combination of natural beauty, unique cultural expressions, and healthy social development.
 From the vast green pastures to the long sandy beaches, to the cities filled with beautiful architecture, this series captures influential voices from every walk of life in Uruguay as they nourish the country's voluminous culture and preserve its rich traditions.

-An independent country since 1828, with strong ties to the United Kingdom, France, and Italy, Uruguay developed throughout much of the 20th century as one of Latin America's more progressive societies, notable for its political stability, advanced social legislation, and a relatively large middle class.
+An independent country since 1828, with strong ties to the United Kingdom, Spain, France, and Italy, Uruguay developed throughout much of the 20th century as one of Latin America's more progressive societies, notable for its political stability, advanced social legislation, and a relatively large middle class.

+Uruguay stands out in Latin America for being an egalitarian society and its high income per capita, low level of inequality and poverty, and low levels of extreme poverty.
 Uruguay has positioned itself as one of the top-ranked countries in terms of reliability - the fruit of a long tradition of stable institutions and policies.

 Welcome to Uruguay!
 We have invited the President of Uruguay, Luis Alberto Lacalle Pou, and First Lady, Lorena Ponce de León Núñez to share their stories and devoted love for Uruguay, while introducing us to the country's many facets.Coming Soon

 For nearly two centuries, Uruguay has proudly produced high-quality, grass-fed, internationally valued beef.
 Uruguay's indigenous cattle meat is raised responsible, meeting consumer demand for a healthier, environmentally friendly grass-fed beef that is fully traceable, fully-free of hormones, and humanely managed.
 We visit one of Uruguay’s farms to learn more about this crucial export.Coming Soon